mrloop/mrloop.github.com/_drafts/improving-workflow-git-hooks.markdown

 fi
 ```

-Running `git checkout -b MRLOOP_new_feature_branch` a new empty commit is created and instructions are printed to the console telling you how to add new cosmetic changes commits and how to easily rebase them before a pull request is made.
+Running `git checkout -b MRLOOP_new_feature_branch` a creates a new branch with an empty commit and instructions are printed to the console telling you how to add new cosmetic changes commits and how to easily rebase them before a pull request is made.

 ```sh
 $ git checkout -b MRLOOP_new_feature_branch